General OPT Application FAQs

 • $200 fee to ISSS

-HOW DO I PAY THE FEES?
+HOW DO I PAY THE REQUIRED FEES?

 To pay the $200 fee to ISSS, go to the Storefront home page.
 Click “ISSS” at the top of the page, then scroll down to the bottom of the ISSS page to choose “OPT STEM Extension Student Services Fee.”
 You will upload the payment receipt to your STEM OPT eform request.

-To pay the $410 fee to USCIS, you will need to get to the end of your STEM OPT application on the USCIS website.
+To pay the general I-765 fee to USCIS, you will need to get to the end of your STEM OPT application on the USCIS website.
 After you fill out the I-765 and upload supporting documents, the final page will allow you to submit payment (which is considered submitting your application).
 Once you submit the payment to USCIS, you cannot edit your application.

 WHY DO I HAVE TO PAY TWO FEES?